m-holloway/xen-words/agent-todos/mike-inputs.md

 # Todo
 - There are times when there is a prompt (child's turn) during story time, where we're asking the child to say a word, BUT the voice recognition doesn't seem to work and CONTINUE button is greyed out (for instance when we ask Adalyn to say the word "GO" in the default story time passage).
 I may need to capture a trace unless the bug is apparent from code inspection.
 I've noticed other times where it seems like the challenge is for the child to say a word, but the box is actually empty, so they don't know what they should say (I've noticed this in the story lab custom stories).
 Hopefully there is resuable/common code that is used for both of those modes.
 If not it should be, instead of copy/paste.
 Should check that too.
-- We need to add a feature to the story time/reader view.
-When the user 'taps' a word, we should make that the active/next word (white on blue), and set the app/recognizer state accordingly.
-This allows the parent or child to rewind/redo easily/naturally if the system gets a head or they just want to re-read something, etc.
 # Completed
 When an item above is completed/addressed fully (confirmed by the user), move it here, add the date/time, a summary of the original item and solution, and the original text from above.